-After publishing the "New Board Concept Paper Conclusions" in December 2017, the Stock Exchange of Hong Kong Limited (the Exchange) issued on 23 February 2018 a consultation paper entitled "A Listing Regime for Companies From Emerging and Innovative Sectors" (Consultation Paper), which seeks public feedback on the proposed new rules to expand Hong Kong's listing regime to facilitate listings of companies from emerging and innovative sectors.
-The proposals in the Consultation Paper potentially represent the most significant changes to the Hong Kong listing regime in over 20 years.
+After publishing the "New Board Concept Paper" in December 2017, the Stock Exchange of Hong Kong Limited (the Exchange) issued a consultation paper on February 23, 2018, titled "A Listing Regime for Companies From Emerging and Innovative Sectors" (Consultation Paper), which sought public feedback on the proposed new rules to expand Hong Kong's listing regime to facilitate listings of companies from emerging and innovative sectors.
+The new rules subsequently published on April 24, 2018, represent the most significant changes to the Hong Kong listing regime in over 20 years.

-The Consultation Paper includes draft Main Board Listing Rules (Rules) to:
+The new rules and corresponding amendments to the Main Board Listing Rules (collectively, the Rules):

-- permit listings of high-growth and innovative companies with dual-class shares or "weighted voting right" (WVR) structures; - permit listings of pre-profit/pre-revenue biotech issuers; and - facilitate Greater China and international companies seeking a secondary listing in Hong Kong.
+- permit listings of high-growth and innovative companies with dual-class shares or "weighted voting rights" (WVR) structures; - permit listings of preprofit/prerevenue biotech issuers; and - facilitate Greater China and international companies seeking a secondary listing in Hong Kong.